-- runoff management plan that all stormwater best management practices have been designed to meet the requirements of this chapter. - iii.
-Each certifying civil engineer shall establish to the city's satisfaction that such person has been trained on the design of stormwater quality best management practices not more than three years prior to the certification signature date. - iv.
+- i.
+The flow of runoff produced from a rain event equal to at least two times the 85th percentile hourly rainfall intensity for the area; or - ii.
+The flow of runoff produced from a rain event that will result in treatment of the same portion of runoff as treated using volumetric standards above. - h.
+Stormwater Runoff Management Plan (SRMP) required - The stormwater runoff management plan shall include sufficient information to evaluate the environmental characteristics of affected areas, the potential impacts of the proposed development on water resources, and the effectiveness and acceptability of measures (post construction BMPs) proposed for managing stormwater runoff. - 1.
+The stormwater runoff management plan shall be prepared under the direction of a professional civil engineer registered in the State of California.
+The responsible professional civil engineer shall stamp and sign the approved stormwater runoff management plan. - 2.
+The chief engineer or designee may require a developer to provide a signed certification from the civil engineer responsible for preparing the stormwater runoff management plan that all stormwater best management practices have been designed to meet the requirements of this chapter. - 3.
+Each certifying civil engineer shall establish to the city's satisfaction that such person has been trained on the design of stormwater quality best management practices not more than three years prior to the certification signature date. - 4.
 Qualifying training shall be conducted by an organization with stormwater quality management expertise, such as a university, the Bay Area Stormwater Management Agencies Association, the American Society of Civil Engineers, the American Public Works Association, or the California Water Environment Association.

-k.
+i.
 Stormwater BMP operation, maintenance, and replacement responsibility

-- i.
-All on-site stormwater management facilities shall be operated and maintained in good condition and promptly repaired/replaced by the property owner(s), an owners' or homeowners' association or other legal entity approved by the city. - ii.
-Any repairs or restoration/replacement and maintenance shall be in accordance with city-approved plans. - iii.
+- 1. All on-site stormwater management facilities shall be operated and maintained in good condition and promptly repaired/replaced by the property owner(s), an owners' or homeowners' association or other legal entity approved by the city. - 2.
+Any repairs or restoration/replacement and maintenance shall be in accordance with city-approved plans. - 3.
 The property owner(s) shall develop a maintenance schedule for the life of any stormwater management facility and shall describe the maintenance to be completed, the time period for completion, and who shall perform the maintenance.
 This maintenance schedule shall be included with the approved stormwater runoff management plan.